dlab-berkeley/Copilot-Fundamentals/README.md

 Now that you have all the required software and materials, you need to open the code.

-1. Open Visual Studio Code
+1. Open Visual Studio Code.

-2. Click "Open Folder" in the Visual Studio Code welcome window
+2. Click "Open Folder" in the Visual Studio Code welcome window.

 3. Use the file navigator to find the GitHub-Copilot folder you downloaded from Github and click "Open".